dotEthan/shopify-card/README.md

 Only those files updated by me will be using tailwindcss as base theme did not.
 Base theme was "Dawn", as the ask was to just show the product card, I did not clean out the extra files.

+### Templates

+- index.json -  Minimal changes to allow a simple display of a single product in the product-list on the front page for easy viewing.

 ### Sections

-- product-list.liquid -  Created to simply display the card with basic formatting.
+- product-list.liquid -  Created a simple for loop to display the card with basic formatting.

 ### Snippets